|Wix standout features|

 - Solid security: Wix has provided a secure backbone and employs a large staff of security professionals to ensure your site is not hacked.

-- Significant knowledge base: Good documentation is often overlooked by many providers, but not for Wix.
-Ample information and guidance on using the platform’s wide range of features is a few clicks away; a strong point for Wix’s target customers.
+- Significant knowledge base: Many providers often overlook good documentation, but not Wix.
+Ample information and guidance on using the platform’s wide range of features is only ever a few clicks away; a strong point for Wix’s target customers.

 - Speed: The Wix website builder runs very quickly.
 Sites created using this tool run at a considerable pace.
 Considering that a slow website can drive away users, the speed at which content renders on Wix is a definite bonus.